 Post-Professional Doctorate of Occupational Therapy (OTD)

-The USC OTD program is a world-class program of study in occupational science and leadership designed to prepare you to secure a position as an expert clinicians in a specialty or emerging practice area, a contributor to a clinical research team, an administrative leader within a health care organization and/or a non-tenure track faculty member in an institution of higher education.
+The USC Post-Professional OTD program is a world-class program of study in occupational science and leadership designed to prepare you to secure a position as an expert clinician in a specialty or emerging practice area, a contributor to a clinical research team, an administrative leader within a health care organization and/or a non-tenure track faculty member in an institution of higher education.
 USC doctors of occupational therapy possess the professional insights and practical skills to drive changes across health and human services organizations, within professional educational programs, on clinical research teams and via public policy initiatives to ultimately benefit society.
 An interdisciplinary approach allows you to explore your unique needs and interests, while an in-depth mentored residency experience lets you learn alongside outstanding faculty and scholars who are on the vanguard of occupational therapy practice and occupational science research.
 You also complete courses in other USC schools and departments as appropriate to your academic focus.

 The OTD program provides the following four leadership concentrations so that you can choose the best track to ably chart your future.

 Advanced Clinical Practice